temporalio/documentation/docs/node/hello-world.md

 #### Implementation

-A Workflow implmentation module may export a `workflow` object which can be type checked using a pre-defined interface or `main` - and optionally `signals` and `queries` - directly.
+A Workflow implementation may export a `workflow` object, which can be type-checked using a pre-defined interface or `main` (and optionally [signals](signals) and [queries](queries)) directly.

 In a Workflow, Activities can be imported and called as regular functions.
-At runtime, the imported Activities (prefixed with `@activities`) are replaced with stubs which schedule Activities in the system.
+At runtime, the imported Activities (prefixed with `@activities`) are replaced with stubs that schedule Activities to be run.

-`@activities` is a [typescript path alias](https://www.typescriptlang.org/tsconfig#paths) set to `src/activities`.
+`@activities` is a TypeScript [path alias](https://www.typescriptlang.org/tsconfig#paths) set to `src/activities`.

 `src/workflows/example.ts`